 At NCOAE, we have made it our business to help people and organizations get outside of their daily comfort zones, push themselves through guided challenge-by-choice experiences, and arrive back home with new perspectives, insights, and technical outdoor skills.
 Our staff is certified in numerous outdoor recreation-related disciplines.
-For example, our climbing guides are certified through the American Mountain Guide Association (AMGA); all our field staff and guides possess at least a current Wilderness First Responder (WFR) certification, enabling each to manage medical needs should they arise in the backcountry.
-Many of our staff hold certifications related to Leave No Trace, AIARE Avalanche, Wilderness EMT, American Canoe Association Whitewater Kayak, Swiftwater Rescue, and more.
+For example, our climbing guides are certified through the American Mountain Guide Association (AMGA); all our field staff and guides possess current Wilderness Medicine certifications, enabling each to manage medical needs should they arise in the backcountry.
+Many of our staff hold certifications related to Leave No Trace, AIARE Avalanche, Wilderness EMT, American Canoe Association, Swiftwater Rescue, and more.

-NCOAE’s Instructor Course features nine (9) days of professional development focused on risk management, expedition planning, curriculum design and lesson planning, principles of outdoor experiential and adventure education, wilderness navigation, Leave No Trace, backpacking, campsite selection and management, rock climbing, sea kayaking, and in-depth application of the NCOAE Curriculum.
+NCOAE’s Instructor Course typically features five to ten days of professional development focused on risk management, expedition planning, curriculum design and lesson planning, principles of outdoor experiential and adventure education, wilderness navigation, Leave No Trace, backpacking, campsite selection and management, rock climbing, sea kayaking, and in-depth application of the NCOAE Curriculum.

 Participants actively sample and learn key aspects of our core curriculum, which is focused on self, community, action, and impact.
 Participants also network with outdoor education and adventure recreation leaders, guides, and instructors.

-Depending on course location, you’ll visit remote areas such as North Carolina’s Pisgah National Forest, Oregon’s Three Sister’s Wilderness, Virginia’s Grayson Highland, Chile’s Patagonia, or other remote and captivating destinations.
+Depending on course location, you’ll visit remote areas such as North Carolina’s Pisgah National Forest, Oregon’s Three Sisters Wilderness, Virginia’s Grayson Highlands, Ecuador’s Andes Mountains, or other remote and captivating destinations.
 Along the way, you’ll explore mountainous areas while learning and practicing many aspects related to teaching and guiding in the backcountry.

 We’ll be living in tents and enjoying our evenings in different areas most nights, identifying the stars and sharing highlights of our learning along the way.

-The longer, 25-day NCOAE Outdoor Educator Course, combines learning technical outdoor skills with our frequently sold-out Wilderness First Responder (WFR) Course.
-This longer course allows for a wide variety of activities set against the backdrop of lush greenery, winding rivers, and some of the oldest mountains in the world.
-On an NCOAE Outdoor Educator Course, you’ll explore the highlights of local topography, geography, and culture.
-If you’re just getting started in the outdoor education field — especially if you’re a college student looking to earn college credits — and you’re looking for a more intensive experience, we suggest joining us for an upcoming Outdoor Educator Course.
+The longer 25-day Adult Leadership Expeditions & Gap Year Semester Courses combine learning technical outdoor skills with our frequently sold-out Wilderness First Aid (WFA) or Wilderness First Responder (WFR) courses.
+A longer course allows for a wide variety of activities set against the backdrop of lush greenery, winding rivers, and mountain peaks.
+If you’re just getting started in the outdoor education field — especially if you’re a college student looking to earn college credits — and you’re looking for a more intensive experience, we suggest joining us for a longer course.

-We offer the Course in locations throughout the United States and Internationally, and during different periods throughout the year.
+We offer the Instructor Course in locations throughout the United States and Internationally, during different periods throughout the year.